San279/object-detect-FOMO-TFT-Esp32/README.md

 <br/><br/>
 ![alt text](Images_for_readme/FOMO_model_zip.PNG)
 <br/><br/><br/><br/>
-<strong> 4.
-Connect pin no.1 of the Esp32 to a push button. </strong>
+ 4. Connect pin no.1 of the Esp32 to a push button.
 - if you're using [AIOT board](https://wirelesssolution.asia/), simply connect I/O port 1 to any push button.

 ![alt text](/Images_for_readme/AIOT_push_button.jpg)